ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Multibase

-Multibase is a protocol for disambiguating the encoding of base-encoded (e.g., base32, base36, base64, base58, etc.) binary appearing in text.
-In IPFS it is used as a prefix specifying the encoding used for the remainder of the CID.
+Multibase is a protocol for disambiguating the encoding of base-encoded (e.g. base32, base36, base64, base58, etc.) binary appearing in text.
+In IPFS, it is used as a prefix specifying the encoding used for the remainder of the CID.
 [More about Multibase](https://github.com/multiformats/multibase#readme)

 ### Multicodec